JvanKatwijk/dabradio/README.md

 Configuring using the dabradio.pro file
 ------------------------------------------------------------------

-Options in the configuration are:

-  a) select or unselect devices
+Options in the configuration is to select or unselect devices.

-Adding or removing from the configuration is in all cases by commenting or uncommenting a line in the configuration file.

 Comment the lines out by prefixing the line with a `#` in the `qt-dab.pro` file (section "unix") for the device(s) you want to exclude in the configuration.
 In the example below, rtl_tcp (i.e. the connection to the rtlsdr server) won't be used.
 ```
 CONFIG          += dabstick
 CONFIG          += sdrplay
-#CONFIG          += rtl_tcp
 CONFIG          += airspy
 ```

 Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq' as well as 16-bit "wav" `*.sdr` files) is configured by default.

 Audio samples are - by default - sent to an audio device using the portaudio library.

 ------------------------------------------------------------------
 Configuring using CMake